beaker-project/beaker-dev-docs/guide/writing-a-patch.rst

     Misc/rpmbuild.sh -bs

+You may first need to install all the build dependencies using ``yum-builddep beaker.spec``.
 The ``Misc/rpmbuild.sh`` script will build from the HEAD commit in git, so make sure you have committed your changes to your local branch.

 If the patch changes an existing feature or adds a new one, then ideally the relevant documentation should be updated.
 Also note that